Long Lost Family (British TV series): International versions

 On 1 March 2016, a US version of the same name premiered on TLC, starring Christopher Jacobs and Lisa Joyner.
 This version, sponsored by TLC and Ancestry.com, was produced by Shed Media which also produces the US version of Who Do You Think You Are.
-The series garnered some criticism in its handling of situations where the missing relative has passed away.
+The series garnered some criticism in its handling of situations where the missing relative has died.
 In the UK and other versions, the family are told away from the cameras out of respect.
 In the US show, the family are told on camera and their reactions are filmed.
 Many viewers who took to social media described this as crass and disrespectful.

 There is also a Norwegian version of Long Lost Family called Sporløs, which has been airing on Norwegian Channel TV 2 since 2010, with six seasons so far.

 The Finnish version called Kadonneen jäljillä has been airing since 2009, with seven seasons so far.

 The Australian version of Long Lost Family, hosted by Chrissie Swan and Anh Do, was screened on the Ten Network in 2016.

+There's also a Hungarian version aired on RTL which is called Keresem a családom.